Bryan Devendorf: Other projects

-On August 28th 2020, Devendorf digitally released an album under the moniker "Royal Green".
-In an email to Cherry Tree members, the album is described as "Like the best of Spacemen 3, Sparklehorse or massively underrated San Fran band Skygreen Leopards — the music makes you queasy in one movement and lulls you into blissmode in the next.
-It’s the very edge of outsider pop songwriting."
-The first single off the album Breaking The River, was released with a music video on The National's Youtube channel along with the rest of the album.
-Along with five new songs, the album includes the first album release of the rare b-side by The National Halo Chagrin; and covers of Baby, You're a Rich Man by the Beatles, Dreams by Fleetwood Mac, and Bob Dylan's If Not For You.
+On August 28, 2020, Devendorf digitally released a solo album called Royal Green.
+In an email to Cherry Tree members, the album is described as "Like the best of Spacemen 3, Sparklehorse or massively underrated San Fran band Skygreen Leopards—the music makes you queasy in one movement and lulls you into blissmode in the next.
+It's the very edge of outsider pop songwriting."
+The first single off the album, "Breaking The River", was released with a music video on The National's YouTube channel along with the rest of the album.
+Along with five new songs, the album includes the first album release of the rare b-side by The National Halo Chagrin; and covers of "Baby, You're a Rich Man" by the Beatles, "Dreams" by Fleetwood Mac, and Bob Dylan's "If Not for You".

 Influences

-Devendorf is greatly influenced by Joy Division and New Order drummer Stephen Morris, and the Krautrock bands, Can and Neu!.
+Devendorf has said that he is influenced by Joy Division and New Order drummer Stephen Morris, and the Krautrock bands, Can and Neu!.